• home

 Location : Lake Malawi

-Enjoy free time today and soak up your idyllic surrounds.
-As well as chilling out on the lake’s sandy shores, make sure you take the opportunity to meet some local Malawians – easily some of the friendliest people in Africa.
+Enjoy free time today to soak up your idyllic surroundings.
+As well as chilling out on the lake’s sandy shores, make sure you take the opportunity to meet some local Malawians – easily some of the friendliest people in Africa!
+You can also hire canoes, bikes or pedalos (paddle boats) to enhance your time here.

 Day :7